-This paper is the second in a series of GSMA publications on the risks of fraud within mobile money.1 Our first paper recommended a risk management framework to manage frauds mainly linked to transaction reversals, payroll processing, customer registrations, and split transactions.2 As mobile money ecosystems evolve, new fraud risks have surfaced.
-This paper looks at fraud typologies that significantly impact mobile money users, such as identity theft, SIM swap and SMS fraud.
-This paper goes a step beyond the implementation of risk management controls that providers have typically employed, and recommends approaches to mitigate the risks of these frauds.
+This paper is the latest GSMA output in a series on fraud within mobile money.1 Previously we have launched a comprehensive risk management certification scheme, published a fraud risk toolkit and recommended a risk management framework to manage transactional frauds in mobile money.2

+As the mobile money ecosystem has evolved, new fraud risks have surfaced.
+This paper looks at fraud typologies that impact mobile money users, such as identity theft, SIM swap and SMS fraud.
+This paper goes a step beyond the implementation of risk management controls that the larger providers have typically employed and recommends approaches for smaller and medium-sized providers to mitigate the risks while encouraging the industry to collaborate in their fight against fraud.